OwnYourSpace/react-tech-test/README.md

 ## Own Your Space React Tech Test

-Congratulations on being invited to complete the Own Your Space React Technical Test.
-In this tech test, you will complete a basic task following a simple brief.
+Congratulations on being invited to complete the OYS React Technical Test.
+In this test, you will complete a basic task following a simple brief.
 You will be tested against your code quality, the functionality you produce, the UI quality, overall UX, and the tooling you choose to use.

 Please submit your code as a .zip file, do not fork the repo.